 There is something very special about the Great Smoky Mountains of North Carolina.
-Some say its the majestic rolling mountains and their beckoning call to be explored, while others say its the down-home friendly folks who give you the feeling like you’ve known them for years.
+Some say it’s the majestic rolling mountains and their beckoning call to be explored, while others say it’s the down-home friendly folks who give you the feeling like you’ve known them for years.
 Or perhaps it is the time-honored traditions that are soaked to the bone in rich southern Appalachian heritage.
-There is just something about Haywood County and its five welcoming towns of Waynesville, Maggie Valley, Canton, Clyde, & Lake Junaluska that guarantee you’ll find an authentic experience unlike any where else.
+There is just something about Haywood County and its five welcoming towns of Waynesville, Maggie Valley, Canton, Clyde, and Lake Junaluska that guarantee you’ll find an authentic experience unlike anywhere else.
 Like the rivers and streams that originate high in our mountains and flow out, you take that feeling with you beyond Haywood County and keep it with you throughout your travels.
 That “something” is why folks keep coming back, time after time.
-So the next time you find yourself amidst the rolling Appalachians of Haywood County, check out these five authentic “Must-See” attractions.
+So, the next time you find yourself amidst the rolling Appalachians of Haywood County, check out these five authentic “Must-See” attractions.

 Visit the Birthplace of the Great Smoky Mountain Elk in Cataloochee Valley